This page consists of the following sections:

 - Yuba College

-SSU students may also attend another CSU as long as they are enrolled in at least 1 unit at SSU.
+SSU students may also attend another CSU as long as they are enrolled in at least 6 units at SSU.
 Concurrent enrollment must be approved through the Office of the Registrar and is valid for one term only.
 These units will be considered as part of your enrollment status for financial aid purposes.
-You are required enroll in classes at the host CSU before the end of the add/drop period at SSU.
+You are required to enroll in classes at the host CSU before the end of the add/drop period at SSU.
 You must submit proof of registration at the host CSU to our office.
 Grades for the semester must be sent to SSU after you have completed the course(s), and will hold up further aid if not received.
 Contact the SSU Office of the Registrar for Concurrent or Visitor application procedures.

 Enrollment Only at Another School